 Tenant resources¶

-You automatically have access to TRAC’s ‘examples’ repo, which should look like.
+You automatically have access to TRAC’s ‘examples’ repo, which should look like this.

 You don’t need to do anything to access the models in this repository.